tomkyle/csv2meta-cli/README.md

 # csv2meta-cli

-**Add individual meta data to a multiple photos using CSV file**
+**Add individual meta data to multiple photos using CSV file**

 ## Use case

-If you just shot a series of different product photos, there's after importing to Lightroom no simple way to add individual meta data to each of them. **csv2meta** script takes a CSV file and assigns individual *title, description,* and *keywords* to each image file – before importing to Lightroom.
-The only thing you are required to know is, which RAW file shows what.
+If you just shot a series of different product photos, you'll usually import the pictures into Lightroom.
+Although you can then immediately add meta data for *the whole series,* there's no fast way to add *individual meta data* to each imported photo.
+That's what **csv2meta** is made for: Before importing to Lightroom, the script assigns individual *title, description,* and *keywords* from a CSV file to each image file.
+The images can then be imported, together with their indiviudal meta data.

-The tool is not meant to add information that have all images in common, like photographer's name and legal hints.
-It rather helps you with that kind of meta information that can't be assigned as batch.
+The only thing, however, you are required to know is, which RAW file shows what. — The tool is not meant to add information that all images have in common and with which Lightroom excels, like photographer's name and legal hints. **csv2meta** rather helps you with those meta data that cannot be reasonably assigned as batch.

 ## Requirements